Welcome to Mike Bickle’s Online Teaching Library

 Study Notes from 2013 onward are the transcript of the message merged with its handout outline.
 The transcript appears in italicized paragraphs in the study notes.

-This IHOPU course is open to the public.
+The teaching session of this IHOPU course is open to the public.
 Worship starts at 6pm.
-Children’s Equipping Center classes are available for children aged 1–12 from 6pm to 9pm.
-Or you may watch it live here: http://www.ihopkc.org/egs/
+Children’s Equipping Center classes are available for children ages 1–12 from 6pm to 9pm.
+You may watch the worship and teaching session live here: http://www.ihopkc.org/egs/

 John Piper on the importance of studying end-time prophecy: Many in my generation of evangelicals have held dispensational eschatological chart-drawing in such derision that we have been virtually paralyzed in our study of prophecy.
 For two generations, perhaps, we have failed to study prophecy with anything like the rigor that it deserves.
 We have been so afraid of being viewed as one of those Zionist, right-wing, antichrist-sniffing, culture-denying, alarmist left-overs from the Scofield, prophecy conference era that we give hardly any energy to putting the prophetic pieces together — at least not in public.
 So my prophecy is that younger evangelicals who take the Bible seriously will start to feel like the paralysis of my generation was an overreaction to prophetic studies; Chris Tomlin and others will write more worship songs about the second coming; and younger scholars will not be embarrassed to write doctrinal dissertations on Daniel 9 and Matthew 24 and 2 Thessalonians 2, unintimidated by the academic scorn of futuristic possibilities. —John Piper, April 14, 2015